-Over the last few years growth mind set has become prevalent in school, most schools I walk into have lovely posters often made by children in PHSE explaining growth mind set and the importance of resilience.
-Resilience is becoming a new buzz word in end of year reports; Billy’s resilience has grown so much this year!
+Over the last few years growth mindset has become prevalent in schools, most schools I walk into have lovely posters often made by children in PHSE explaining growth mindset and the importance of resilience.
+Resilience is becoming a new buzzword in end-of-year reports; Billy’s resilience has grown so much this year!
 Molly has shown true resilience when overcoming obstacles in her learning.
-However, how often do we apply this word to the staff in schools.
-To my mind it seems important that we should for one be modelling the mindset we want children to adopt and for two if the pressures on students these days require them to have a strong innate resilience I would say this is doubly so for the staff with a school!
+However, how often do we apply this word to the staff in schools?
+To my mind, it seems important that we should be modelling the mindset we want children to adopt.
+I’d also suggest that if the pressures on students these days require them to have a strong innate resilience I would say this is doubly so for the staff within a school!

 So let’s look at how we can do this.
 Firstly it’s important to create self-awareness; becoming more aware of your thoughts and actions can help to notice patterns or areas for improvement.
 It can also help you to recognise aspects that are going well and need to be celebrated.
 To become more self-aware it’s important to listen to your body…how do you react to stressful situations?
 Do you sweat?
 Does your stomach churn?
 Do your thoughts race or do you repeatedly play one scenario?
 Try writing down a list of your stress symptoms and the stressors themselves.

-For me: My palms itch, my stomach churns, I feel like I can’t breath, I start talking fast and loud.
+For me: My palms itch, my stomach churns, I feel like I can’t breathe, and I start talking fast and loud.

-Once you have this list the next time you notice one of these things starting you can stop and repeat your list checking if you’re experiencing any other symptoms.
+It can also be helpful to note these feelings the next time a triggering event occurs.
+Stop and repeat your list checking if you’re experiencing any other symptoms.
 This gives you a minute to stop and recognise your feelings which is actually more calming than you might think.
 It gives you a chance to reflect on what is causing the symptoms is it true, is it real, is it rational…this gives you perspective.

 It does take additional practice however for example I go for a walk every morning before I start work (sometimes it’s as short as 5 minutes, sometimes longer), I focus on my route, I notice the colours I see around me, the colour of the leaves or grass, the sound the sea is making, the feel of the wind or sun.
 I try to notice as many details as I can and focus only on these things.
 By taking the same route I then compare it, in the car on the way to work what was different from the previous day?
 This way my time before going into work is focused on the now not on worrying about what I might experience once I set foot in the classroom.